ThashnaD/openspace-manufacturing-analytics/README.md

 This creates a cleaner dataset for the dashboard to use.

 # Building The Dashboard
-After preparing the data in SQL, I connected the views to Power BI.
+After preparing the data in SQL, I linked the views to Power BI.
 From there I built two dashboard pages.

 # Manufacturing Performance